All Products

 ML_PREDICT

 Makes predictions on structured data.
-It is often used for traditional machine learning tasks, such as classification and regression.
+Use it for traditional machine learning tasks like classification and regression.

 • BOOSTED_TREE_REGRESSOR